tovicheung/hanoi-leaderboard/README.md

 * DELETE `/api/instance/delete`

     Delete an instance.
 The instance to be deleted should not be the active instance.
+Returns updated data.
     ```json
     {
         "name": "My Unused Instance"